 Of course, it’s important to bear in mind that past performance does not necessarily indicate future performance.

 The other way a fund may produce returns is by investing in companies that pay dividends.

 Dividends are small payments that companies pay out to shareholders as a sort of reward to thank them for their investment.
 These payments are typically made quarterly, every six months, or annually.

 Dividends are paid per share to investors.
-So the more money you hold with a single company, the more you’ll receive in dividend payments.
+So, the more money you hold with a single company, the more you’ll receive in dividend income.

 So, if a company contained within an equity fund pays dividends, this money will be included in the returns that investors see on their money.

-Dividends can be useful as, even if the share price of a company dips, you may still receive a regular income.
+Dividend income can be useful as, even if the share price of a company dips, you may still receive regular payments.

-Some experts actually see capital growth as secondary to these payments, believing that the best way to produce profits is to deliver compound returns by growing dividends and then reinvesting them.
+Some experts actually see capital growth as secondary to these payments, believing that the best way to produce profits is to deliver compound returns by targeting dividend income and then reinvesting this money.

 However, not all companies pay dividends.
 And, just because a company paid a dividend historically doesn’t mean it will continue to do so in the future.

 For example, dividend cuts were standard for many companies as a way to conserve money when the stock market dipped due to the initial spread of the coronavirus in March 2020.